charanmreddy/Playlist2PC/README.md

 <br><br>
 ### Playlist ID

-The Playlist ID is a string , that refers to your YT Playlist .

 If you open a youtube Playlist on a browser , the marked part is the Playlist ID
 ![Example ID](images/plid.png)
 It starts with **PL** and looks something like this :